Hardball Tactics in Negotiation Definition & Examples

 Intimidation Negotiation Example-2

 For example, if someone bought a television, it did not work when he wanted to open it at home.
 Still, there was nothing wrong when he checked the TV in the store, and then he asked the store to replace it for him, but the store refused to return it because it was available when he checked in the store.
-Finally, he said if you do not replace it for me today, I will post this on social media; nobody will come afterward.
+Finally, he said, if you do not replace it for me today, I will post this on social media; nobody will come afterward.

-Aggressive Behaviour Tactic
+7. Aggressive Behavior Tactic

 Aggressive behavior refers to the strategy of being aggressive in pushing your position or attacking the other person’s position to gain advantages.
 It is similar to intimidation tactics, but negotiators use their position to intimidate others psychologically.
 It includes asking for further concessions.

-Aggressive Behaviour Negotiation Example-1
+Aggressive Behavior Negotiation Example-1

 For example, one customer comes to buy a mobile phone formally and says: Let’s not waste time; what is the maximum price?
 Here, the customer wants to emphasize that their time is significant, so close the deal soon.

-Aggressive Behaviour Negotiation Example-2
+Aggressive Behavior Negotiation Example-2

-For example, a sales manager offers RM 5000 for iPhone 12, but the customer is still negotiating to reduce the price.
-Instantly, the owner gets angry at the manager and “How can you make such a low offer.”
+For example, a sales manager offers RM 5000 for an iPhone 12, but the customer is still negotiating to reduce the price.
+Instantly, the owner gets angry at the manager and “How can you make such a low offer?”
 Do you know today I sold three iPhone 14s at RM5500 within 30 minutes?
 You are wasting our time.
 It stimulates the customer to buy it at RM5000.

-Aggressive Behaviour Negotiation Example-3
+Aggressive Behavior Negotiation Example-3

-Snow Job Tactic
+8. Snow Job Tactic

 Snow Job Negotiation Example-1